Sandeepk2907/Web-Attack-Detection-SIEM/configs/splunk-forwarder-config.md

 # Web Attack Detection in SIEM – Splunk Universal Forwarder Setup

-This project configures Splunk Universal Forwarder on the DVWA target machine (VM2) and forwards Apache access logs to the Splunk server.
+Run these commands on the DVWA target machine (VM2)

 ---